gerfest776/gerfest776/README.md

 - &nbsp; Have love coding since school
 - &nbsp; Won't rest until I complete the task
-- &nbsp; GYM - is coding for my muscles
+- &nbsp; ♂️GYM♂️ - is coding for my muscles
 - &nbsp; Always ready to participate in new projects
 - &nbsp; JoJoFun
 - &nbsp; Love myself